 Our role in the energy sector

-The energy sector in Ontario can be quite confusing, but Ontario Power Generation’s role within the system is quite simple – we are Ontario’s largest clean and low-cost power generator, producing about half of the electricity that the province relies on each day.
+The energy sector in Ontario can be quite confusing, but Ontario Power Generation’s role within the system is quite simple – we are Ontario’s largest clean and low-cost power generator, producing more than half of the electricity that the province relies on each day.

 Discover how OPG maintains its role as a world-leader in energy production.

 Ontario’s electricity system is made of three components.

 Ontario’s electricity is produced by a mix of energy sources

 Local utilities deliver the power to homes and businesses

 Ontario’s electricity system in :60

 OPG’s diverse, clean and low-cost electricity generation portfolio in Ontario includes:

 4 natural gas-fuelled stations owned and operated by wholly-owned subsidiary Atura Power

 We operate our stations in a safe, transparent and environmentally-responsible manner.
 This includes protecting and enhancing the local environment, supporting the provincial and local economies and helping make our site communities better places to live, work and play.